| David Perlov

 of a young girl, which he found in the cellar of the house he

 was living in.
+Despite the

 professional possibilities opening up to him in Paris, Perlov